 So the first thing I did was remove the generic drivers.

 I used the Uninstall function to remove the drivers completely.
 But one of the features of Windows is that it will scan and automatically reinstall the drivers.
 So I had to delete them.

-Once you remove all the left-over files, clear the temp files and reboot the system.
-Now download the appropriate drivers compatible with Windows 7 (Laptop users may download it from manufacturer’s website).
+Once you remove all the left-over files, clear the temp files, and reboot the system.
+Now download the appropriate drivers compatible with Windows 7 (Laptop users may download it from the manufacturer’s website).

 Once you download them, you need to open the setup file compatible with Windows 7.
 To load the program under Windows 7 compatibility mode, right-click on setup.exe and click on Troubleshoot Compatibility.
 Follow the wizard and you’ll reach this screen.

 Select Windows 7 and click next and select “Start the Program” now the setup Windows launch under Windows 7 compatibility mode and install it.
 You should have a fully functional ATI driver with ATI CC.

 You could also download and install the ATI Test drivers for Windows after that.